Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Improvement of earlier results

-\subsection{Improvement of earlier results}
+\section{Improvement of earlier results}

 \begin{paragraph}\noi \rm Aydogdu and Herbera in \cite[Proposition 2.7]{Herbera} give a condition for the functor $\text{Hom}_R(R/I, -)$ to be a radical, namely; $R/I$ ought to be a flat $R$-module.
 Given an inclusion $I\hookrightarrow R$. $R/I$ being flat as an $R$-module implies that applying the functor $R/I\otimes -$ gives another inclusion $I/I^2\hookrightarrow R/I$.
 However, the image of $I/I^2$ in $R/I$ is zero.
 So, $I=I^2$ and every $R$-module is $I$-reduced.
 So, we have and these implications are in general irreversible.
+It follows that existence of a non-trivial Serre subcategory $\mathcal{A}_I$ consisting of $I$-reduced $R$-modules is a more general condition for the functor $\text{Hom}_R(R/I, -)$ to be a radical. \end{paragraph}